Jacquetta Hawkes: Later life

-In 1971, Hawkes was elected Vice-President of the Council for British Archaeology in recognition of her life's work.
+In 1971, Hawkes was elected vice-president of the Council for British Archaeology in recognition of her life's work.
 In 1980 she published A Quest of Love, a creative memoir of her romantic and sexual life, where she imagined herself as different women across time, from a Palaeolithic shaman called Jakka to a Victorian governess.
 It was described by the New York Times critic Katha Pollitt as "antifeminist", a "humourless rambling document" and a "masochistic fantasia of the unconscious".
 John Sutherland in the London Review of Books praised the "candour" of the final section, which discussed her marriages, but was negative overall.
 However, in a 2018 reappraisal of the work, literary theorist Ina Habermann described it as a "visionary autobiography" and an "overlooked exercise in écriture feminine".

 In 1982 she published a biography of Mortimer Wheeler.
 Reviewed by F. H. Thompson in Antiquity, the biography was criticised for its over-emphasis on, and criticism of, Wheeler's sex life.

 Priestley died in 1984.
 After his death Hawkes moved to Chipping Camden and continued her interests in archaeology and science, particularly ornithology.
 Her last publication, The Shell Guide to British Archaeology, was co-written with archaeologist Paul Bahn and published in 1986.
 Noted for her striking looks, she was the subject of the work of several photographers during her lifetime, including Lord Snowdon, Bern Schwartz, Mark Gerson, J. S. Lewinski and Tara Heinemann.

 Death and legacy

 Hawkes died in Cheltenham on 18 March 1996.
-Cremated, her ashes are interred with Priestley's at an unknown location in Hubberholme churchyard.
+Cremated, her ashes are interred with Priestley's at an unknown location in the churchyard of the Church of St Michael and All Angels, Hubberholme in North Yorkshire.
 However, their presence there is commemorated with a plaque on the church.

 Whilst Hawkes' views and writing may have been too "poetic" for the archaeological establishment, particularly in the context of processual archaeology's popularity in the later mid-twentieth century, in the twenty-first century her writing found new audiences, with a re-issue of A Land in 2012 with a new foreword by nature writer and academic Robert Macfarlane.
 Hawkes' artistic, poetic and humanitarian approach to archaeology has been termed "creative archaeology" by biographer Christine Finn.